At a Glance

 About Campbell Soup Company

-Campbell operates nearly 30 manufacturing facilities worldwide.
-The majority are in the US, but it also has four in Australian, two in Denmark, and one each in Canada, Indonesia, and Malaysia.
+Headquartered in Camden, New Jersey, Campbell turns out products from more than 30 manufacturing facilities worldwide.
+The majority are in the US, but it also has one each in Indonesia and Malaysia.

-The US is Campbell's largest market, accounting for some 80% of sales.
-Australia accounts for more than 5% of sales, while other countries contribute the rest.
+The US is Campbell's largest market, accounting for more than 90% of sales.

-Campbell has executive offices in Norwalk, Connecticut; Bakersfield, Santa Monica, and Emeryville, California; East Brunswick, New Jersey; Toronto, Canada; Nørre Snede, Denmark; Selangor Darul Ehsan, Malaysia; and North Strathfield, Australia.
+Campbell has executive offices in Norwalk, Connecticut; Charlotte, North Carolina; Doral, Florida; Hanover, Pennsylvania; Tulatin, Oregon; Toronto, Canada; and North Strathfield, Australia.

 Sales and Marketing

-Campbell's established simple meals, snacks and healthy beverages businesses are concentrated in slower-growing center-store categories in traditional mass and grocery channels.
 The company's businesses are largely concentrated in the traditional retail grocery trade.
-In recent years, alternative retail grocery channels, such as dollar stores, drug stores, club stores and Internet-based retailers, have increased their market share.
+In recent years, alternative retail grocery channels, such as dollar stores, mass discounters and merchandisers, drug stores, club stores and e-commerce, have increased their market share.
 This trend towards alternative channels is expected to continue in the future.

 Camden, NJ 08103-1799